Hanseatic Inspiration Review and Specifications

 Review of Hanseatic Inspiration

-Hapag-Lloyd Cruises introduced the Hanseatic brand name by naming its new, top-luxury expedition cruise vessels "MS Hanseatic Inspiration" (launched October 2019) and MS Hanseatic Nature (launched April 2019).
+Hapag-Lloyd Cruises introduced the Hanseatic brand name by naming its new, top-luxury expedition cruise vessels "MS Hanseatic Inspiration" (scheduled launch October 2019) and MS Hanseatic Nature (scheduled launch April 2019).
 Both polar cruise ships are of the same design.
 The investment was made by the parent company TUI Group on behalf of its subsidiary company Hapag-Lloyd (based in Hamburg Germany).

 History - construction & ownership

-The 230-passenger cruise ship ms Hanseatic Inspiration was built by Norwegian company Vard Holdings Ltd., which is a subsidiary of Italian Fincantieri Marine Group.
+The 230-passenger cruise ship ms Hanseatic Inspiration was built by Norwegian company VARD Holdings Ltd (subsidiary of Fincantieri) at the Tulcea shipyard (Romania).
 The vessel boasts the highest ice class for passenger ships, PC6.
 Hanseatic Inspiration features many advantages, such as outstanding five-star service provided by the crew, unforgettable culinary, more space for the passengers and a lot of hidden amenities.

-The design concept for ms Hanseatic Inspiration is called “inspired by Nature” and reflects the expeditionary spirit which is the creative idea backing the vessel.
-Nature is not only expessed outside, but is also reflected in the interior design of the ship through the choice of materials, forms and colours, as well as in the lines and contours of walls and surfaces, and therefore in the interplay between the world outside and the interiors.
+The design concept for MS Hanseatic Inspiration is called “inspired by Nature” and reflects the expeditionary spirit which is the creative idea backing the vessel.
+Nature is not only expessed outside, but is also reflected in the interior design of the ship through the choice of materials, forms and colours, as well as in the lines and contours of walls and surfaces.

-There are 2 extendible glass balconies providing passengers with the unique feeling of floating over the water.
-An all-round deck (top deck forward) ensures the expedition cruising feeling with passengers being able to experience the real action at close quarters.
+There are 2 extendible glass balconies (glass-bottomed and glass-walled) providing passengers with the unique feeling of floating over the water.

 Hanseatic Inspiration is fitted with modern environmental-friendly technologies and equipment.
 The vessel's hull shape is optimised to reduce fuel consumption and the overall bunker consumption.
 The ship has SCR catalytic converter, reducing NOx emissions by nearly 95%.
 The ship's propulsion features a PROMAS rudder with specially-designed propeller that helps reducing fuel consumption and lowers emissions.
 A special polar equipment are the ice detectors - thermal imaging technology with infrared cameras.
 Cold ironing (shore-to-ship power capabilities) are also available.